mibur1/psy111/book/statistics/1_GLM/2_Correlations.md

 import seaborn as sns
 import matplotlib.pyplot as plt

-# Create the heatmap
-sns.heatmap(corr_matrix_rounded, annot=True, cmap='coolwarm', center=0, vmin=-1, vmax=1, fmt=".2f")
+sns.heatmap(corr_matrix_rounded, annot=True, vmin=-1, vmax=1, center=0, square=True, cmap="coolwarm",  linewidths=1)

-# Set the title and show the plot
-plt.title('Correlation Matrix Heatmap')
 plt.show()
 ```

-Key Parameters for the Heatmap:
+Some parameters we use for the heatmap are:

 - `annot=True`: Display correlation values inside the heatmap cells.
+- `vmin` and `vmax`: Define the limits of the color scale, which range from -1 to 1 for correlation coefficients.
 - `cmap='coolwarm'`: Set the color map.
 You can change this to any other color palette you prefer.
 - `center=0`: Center the color map at 0 to emphasize neutral correlations.
-- `vmin` and `vmax`: Define the limits of the color scale, which range from -1 to 1 for correlation coefficients.
-- `fmt=".2f"`: Format the annotation text to display values with two decimal places.